Now Providing DBT treatment to adults and Teens!

 ● 2025, DBT PE with Melanie Harned, PhD, ABPP, 26 CE hours.

-Kaitlin Spencer, LCSW
+Kaitlin Spencer, LCSW, she/her

 Clinical Therapist